JoseOmolon/Working-Class-Woz-Self-Learning-Roadmap/README.md

 - Learn advanced embedded systems topics: RTOS (Real-Time Operating Systems), debugging, and optimization.

-- Work with advanced microcontrollers
+- Work with advanced microcontrollers like STM32 or ESP32.